+- Travel guidance outlined by the Scottish Government should always be followed.
+Further information on what travel is permitted is available at Coronavirus (COVID-19): guidance on travel and transport. - Information for each local government area, including their level is available at Coronavirus (COVID-19): local protection levels including a post code checker. - Specific information on car sharing is available from Transport Scotland: advice on how to travel safely. - Participants can take part in organised sport and physical activity within their own local government area based on Level as detailed in Table A within the sportscotland Return to Sport and Physical Activity guidance.
+Such activity is subject to exemption from household rules as detailed within this guidance. - When a participant travels out with their home local government area, they should follow the travel guidance detailed below.
+Travel regulations are now legally enforceable. - Arrive as close as possible to when you need to be there. - Avoid touching court gates, fences, benches, etc. if you can.

-- Travel guidance outlined by the Scottish Government should always be adhered to.
-Guidance is available at Staying Safe & Protecting Others: Getting Around. - Try to avoid car sharing (with people out-with your household) and using public transport to travel to and from your volleyball activity. - Arrive as close as possible to when you need to be there. - Avoid unnecessary touching of doors, gates, fences, benches, etc. if you can. - Allow others to leave before you enter the court or activity space if you need to wait then do so away from the courts and clear of the entrance. - Arrive changed and ready to play.
-Shower at home, and do not use the venue's changing area unless you really have to. - Do not congregate for social reasons or otherwise after the session.
+- Allow others to leave before you enter the court or activity space if you need to wait then do so away from the courts and clear of the entrance. - Ensure you leave the court at the end of your allotted time so that it is empty for the next players. - Arrive changed and ready to play.
+Shower at home, and do not use the venue's changing area. - Do not congregate for social reasons or otherwise after the session.